 The Fourteenth Summer of Angus Jack, written by Jen Storer

-Late last year I was approached by Harper Collins to illustrate a marvellous, mysterious and as yet un-named middle-grade novel by Jen Storer.
+Back in 2014 I was approached by Harper Collins to illustrate a marvellous, mysterious and as yet un-named middle-grade novel by Jen Storer.
 Here’s an extract from Jen’s early description of the book:

 “With my new Goblin/Viking obsession I began to think about a boy named Angus Jack.
 But no matter how hard I tried to place Angus somewhere in Scandinavia he kept popping up in Australia—in a city that appeared to me like a Sydney/Brisbane hybrid—verdant, humid, ramshackle, with lots of old houses on stilts and the scent of frangipani in the air….” “ … The goblins (and perhaps the Vikings) would have to come to Angus …”